Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 And it's not the Rush Limbaugh Facebook page.

-This is a separate total entity, just like RushRevere.com is its own exclusive website, because we're keeping the two separate because they really are.
+This is a separate total entity, just like RushRevere.com is its own exclusive website.

 And we're not commingling, as they say.

-Well, there is some synergy, but for the most part, we're keeping the revere aspect of this a separate entity because of the target audience that it uh that it has.
+But for the most part, we're keeping the Revere aspect of this a separate entity because of the target audience that it has.

-Uh the literary community in New York is shocked.
+The literary community in New York is shocked.

-You know, here's this is too inside baseball, but I'm going to try to make this understandable.
+You know, here's, this is too inside baseball, but I'm going to try to make this understandable.

-Because this the Harry Potter books were so successful, they stopped listing individual books on the New York Times bestseller list.
+Because the Harry Potter books were so successful, they stopped listing individual books on the New York Times bestseller list.

 After you have written three, then they consider you to be in a series.

-Well, what they do then is they lump the sales of all of the books and then rank you according to series, so that there's no way a consumer can find out how well an individual children's book is doing by looking at a list, particularly the New York Times.
+Well, what they do then is they lump the sales of all of the books and then rank you according to series so that there's no way a consumer can find out how well an individual children's book is doing by looking at a list, particularly the New York Times.

 And that's all because of you making it happen.